BennyLWK/BluetoothLeGatt/README.md

 ===================================

 This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to transmit arbitrary data between devices.
+The original source code is get from google https://github.com/android/connectivity-samples/tree/master/BluetoothLeGatt but it not work so I implement with the location service.

 Introduction
 ------------